vLX42/fps-react/README.md

 # FPS React

-FPS React is a small package with some usefull tools to detect low frame rate, showing FPS stats or just get the raw FPS data.
+FPS React is a small package with some usefull hooks to detect low frame rate, showing FPS stats or just get the raw FPS data.

 ## useFPSDetect